AndyThomas-Dev/Keyword-Classifier/README.md

-# DissertationPython
+# Keyword Analysis Model

 ## Assumptions
 The code will operates under some key assumptions:

 - All data is held within .CSV format in their respective folder within the 'data' folder.
 - The CSV filenames 0-34 correspond to the categories outlined in cats.txt
-- For example, the CSV file named 29.csv in data/gt contains the ground truth data for the PGP/GPG category.
+- For example, the CSV file named 29-2.csv in data/gt contains the ground truth data for the PGP/GPG category.

 ## Adding to Ground Truth data (if required)
 #### Filename: addFileToGT.py